-In addition to our direct contributions, a number of Free Electrons engineers are also maintainers of various subsystems in the Linux kernel.
+In addition to our direct contributions, a number of Bootlin engineers are also maintainers of various subsystems in the Linux kernel.
 As part of this maintenance role:

 Maxime Ripard, co-maintainer of the Allwinner ARM platform, reviewed and merged 85 patches from contributors

 Alexandre Belloni, maintainer of the RTC subsystem and co-maintainer of the Atmel ARM platform, reviewed and merged 60 patches from contributors

 Grégory Clement, co-maintainer of the Marvell ARM platform, reviewed and merged 42 patches from contributors

 Boris Brezillon, maintainer of the MTD NAND subsystem, reviewed and merged 8 patches from contributors